andrewferrier/wrapping.nvim/README.md

 * `set g:wrapping_softhard_textwidth_for_hard=NNN` - column at which text is
   wrapped by default in hard wrapping mode.
 Defaults to 79.

+* `set g:wrapping_softhard_default_hard='soft'|'hard'` - set to either 'hard'
+  or 'soft', determines which is the default for newly-loaded files.
+This is 'hard' by default if not set.

 ## Installation

 Use a vim package manager.
 If you don't have one,